getodk/central-backend/docs/api.md

 As of ODK Central v1.1, the [`$filter` querystring parameter](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#_Toc31358948) is partially supported.
 In OData, you can use `$filter` to filter by any data field in the schema.
 In ODK Central, the only fields you can reference are `__system/submitterId` and `__system/submissionDate`.
 These refer to the numeric `actorId` and the timestamp `createdAt` of the submission overall.
 The operators `lt`, `lte`, `eq`, `neq`, `gte`, `gt`, `not`, `and`, and `or` are supported.
 The built-in functions `now`, `year`, `month`, `day`, `hour`, `minute`, `second` are supported.
 These supported elements may be combined in any way, but all other `$filter` features will cause an error.
 Please see the [OData documentation](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#_Toc31358948) on `$filter` for more information.

-If you want to expand all repetitions, you can use `%24expand=&#42;`.
-This might be helpful if you want to get a full dump of all submissions within a single query.
+As of ODK Central v1.2, you can use `%24expand=&#42;` to expand all repeat repetitions.
+This is helpful if you'd rather get one nested JSON data payload of all hierarchical data, rather than retrieve each of repeat as a separate flat table with references.

 The _nonstandard_ `$wkt` querystring parameter may be set to `true` to request that geospatial data is returned as a [Well-Known Text (WKT) string](https://en.wikipedia.org/wiki/Well-known_text) rather than a GeoJSON structure.
 This exists primarily to support Tableau, which cannot yet read GeoJSON, but you may find it useful as well depending on your mapping software. **Please note** that both GeoJSON and WKT follow a `(lon, lat, alt)` coördinate ordering rather than the ODK-proprietary `lat lon alt`.
 This is so that the values map neatly to `(x, y, z)`.
 GPS accuracy information is not a part of either standards specification, and so is presently omitted from OData output entirely.
 GeoJSON support may come in a future version.